marlenebouvet/marlenebouvet.fr/_publications/quants.md

 slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation:**Pour citer cet article** 'Bouvet, M. (2018) « Du « matheux » bourgeois au « Quant » corporate: Les héritiers des classes supérieures scientifiques à l’épreuve de la finance londonienne », Emulations - Revue de sciences sociales, (25), p.
+citation: 'Bouvet, M. (2018) « Du « matheux » bourgeois au « Quant » corporate: Les héritiers des classes supérieures scientifiques à l’épreuve de la finance londonienne », Emulations - Revue de sciences sociales, (25), p.
 23–43. doi: 10.14428/emulations.025.02.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.